tmbasic-lang/tmbasic/README.md

 - [nameof](https://github.com/Neargye/nameof) — _[MIT license](ext/nameof/LICENSE.txt)_
 - [ncurses](https://en.wikipedia.org/wiki/Ncurses) — _[Ncurses license](ext/ncurses/COPYING)_
 - [tvision](https://github.com/magiblot/tvision) — _[Borland license](ext/tvision/COPYRIGHT) (original code), [MIT license](ext/tvision/COPYRIGHT) (Linux port)_

+Pay close attention: executables built by TMBASIC are subject to the licenses above.
+You must obey these licenses if you distribute your compiled executables.
+These are permissive open source licenses that do not require you to release your BASIC source code.
+TMBASIC includes a `LICENSE.txt` file that combines these licenses for your convenience.

+See [`ext/README.md`](ext/README.md) for links to the original sources of these third party components.